Updated on 3/24/2022

 Everyone’s pornography usage differs, depending on your individual personality and own perceptions of pornography.
 For example, some may be able to enjoy occasional pornography consumption, while others may quickly fall into a cycle of addiction behavior.
 Those who feel a sense of shame or guilt after viewing pornography may face added stress and mental health struggles.

 Let’s dive into what the research says about the real link between pornography and depression.

 The short answer is no, there is no research that indicates pornography consumption causes or triggers depression.

 Loneliness, on the other hand, may be a more pressing concern.
 One study, published in 2007 in the Journal of Sexual Addiction and Cumpulsivity, found that of the 400 people who filled out a questionnaire, those who watched internet pornography more often were more likely to feel lonely.

-Depression may also be a greater concern if someone is feeling guilty, upset, or distressed in any way while viewing pornography.
+Depression may also be a greater concern if someone is feeling guilty, upset, or distressed in any way while watching pornography.
 For example, a 2018 study with a sample size of 1,638 participants found that individual differences between perception and use of pornography were significantly related to depression.
-In other words, it’s not the act of viewing pornography that contributes to depressive symptoms but someone’s own reaction to the activity.
+In other words, it’s not the act of watching pornography that contributes to depressive symptoms but someone’s own reaction to the activity.